hainguyenvie/ai4green/replit.md

-# AI 4 Green: Educational STEM Platform
+# RecyCool: Educational STEM Platform

 ## Overview

-AI 4 Green is a comprehensive educational platform that transforms waste materials into STEM learning opportunities using artificial intelligence.
+RecyCool is a comprehensive educational platform that transforms waste materials into STEM learning opportunities using artificial intelligence.
 The platform allows users to scan recyclable materials, receive AI-powered project recommendations, and create personalized educational experiences.
 Built as a full-stack web application with a React frontend and Express.js backend.

 ## System Architecture